Task Force Mental Health & Well-Being

 Mental health is just as important as physical health.
 But it remains a taboo topic in many settings, especially at universities.
 EPFL is committed to making the well-being of its community a strategic priority – and to creating an environment where everyone can get information, seek support and talk openly about mental health.

 In line with this commitment, a Mental Health and Well-Being Task Force – under the leadership of the Associate Vice Presidency for Student Affairs and Outreach (AVP-SAO) – has been set up to develop a mental health strategy.
-This Task Force, which includes seven working groups (see below), follows a similar model to the Task Force Harassment A-Z & Promoting a Culture of Respect.
+This Task Force, which includes four focus groups (see below), follows a similar model to the Task Force Harassment A-Z & Promoting a Culture of Respect.

 In November 2022, the Task Force surveyed the EPFL community to pinpoint the issues affecting mental health, to identify our community’s needs, and to determine what measures need to be implemented.
 The results of this survey were presented to Management in Summer 2023.
 The Task Force is currently working on concrete actions.
 At a later date, community members will receive a second questionnaire asking for feedback on these measures.

 The Task Force will also design a training program on how to support those facing mental health challenges.
-In addition, from 9 to 13 October 2023, Health Days will be held on the EPFL campus, with stands, workshops, round tables and conferences dedicated to mental and physical health.
+In addition, from 9 to 13 October 2023, Health Days were held on the EPFL campus, with stands, workshops, round tables and conferences dedicated to mental and physical health.
+Here you can see all the tables, rounds and conferences.

 We would be happy to receive your questions, comments or suggestions at the following address: [email protected]